Challenges for Gasification

 A barrier to some gasification investments is poor public-perception and understanding of the technology.
 There are social concerns relating to the use of coal as an energy source.
 However, coal is widely available in the United States and in large enough supply to last over 200 years at current consumption rates.
 Social barriers require the education of investors and the general public about gasification technology.

 In addition, complex permitting issues are a challenge for gasification technology.
 For example, IGCC plants must currently meet multiple federal and state environmental rules and be licensed as electric generation units, syngas facilities, and co-production plants.
 This licensing process is much more complex than that for a coal or natural gas power plant and is a major challenge to IGCC development.
+The licensing process is subject to legal challenges, which tend to delay the process further and only increase costs associated with permitting.
 Regulatory and permitting agencies need to streamline the gasification licensing process and legislate predictable environmental regulations.